Fitness Reality X-Class Olympic Power Cage

 Titan Power Racks (T2)

 Titan Fitness produces quality gym equipment at great prices.
-They have 2 different models to choose from which is the T2 series that is the most basic, the Titan T-3 which has extra pegs to hold Olympic weights and the support bars are thicker.
-The Titan T-3 also has 2 pull-up bars, which can be used for crossfit exercise.
+They have 2 different models to choose from which is the T2 series that is the most basic, the Titan T-3 which has extra pegs to hold the weights and the support bars are thicker.
+The Titan T-3 also has 2 bars ideal for pull-up, which can be used for crossfit exercise.
 Lastly you have the wall mount version that you can do pull-ups and squats with.

 With that said I’m going to give you the run down on the Titan T-2 Series sqaut rack, which is going to be what most everyone is looking for.
 It has a capacity of 700 lbs and the whole frame actually weights 107 lbs which is the lightest power rack review I will do in this guide.
 The Titan is 83” high x 48” wide and 48” deep.

-So, this really has a small footprint and will easily fit into a small workout room with plenty of ceiling clearance.
+So, this piece of equipment really has a small footprint and will easily fit into a small workout room with plenty of ceiling clearance.

-It uses regular j-hook attachments to hold the Olympic bar for squats.
-The pull-up bar is nice and narrow at 1 ¼ “ in diameter.
+It uses regular j-hook attachments to hold the bar for squats.
+The bar for pull-up excercises is nice and narrow at 1 ¼ “ in diameter.
 So you have an easy grip.
-You will store your Olympic weight plates on the bottom of the rack in back.
+You will store your weights on the bottom of the rack in back.

-Note: The Titan T2 does come with a dip attachment that hooks onto each side of the frame in front.
+Note: The Titan T2 does come with an attachment for dips that hooks onto each side of the frame in front.

 TDS Squat Rack

-Also included are two safety bars that will be great spotters for heavy squats, shoulder shrugs or for dead lifts.
-You also have the standard bar catches which are j-hook style.
+Also included are two safety bars that will be great spotters for heavy squats, shrugs targeting shoulders or for dead lifts.
+You also have the standard bar, which allow the j-hook style catches to easily be moved.

-You will also find 2 storage Olympic weight pegs on the bottom of the rack, which makes it nice to store your weight.
+You will also find 2 storage pegs for weights on the bottom of the rack, which makes it nice to store your weight.
 Last but not least this bad boy has a 1000lb weight capacity.

 Note: I did see that there is a Lat option for this that you can order separately.
 So, again if your looking for cheap power racks that are basic, but gets the job done, then you should consider looking at this one here.